 In the field of Energy Economics, societal conditions and economic systems are assessed to determine the appropriate planning and policy approaches to realize our goal of a desirable societal system.
 We conduct research in the academic fields of energy economics and energy systems.
 Our main themes of research are:

-- The assessment, analysis and evaluation of the energy supply and demand system.
+- The modelling, assessment, analysis and evaluation of the energy supply and demand system at various scales and using case studies of various countries.

-The Graduate School of Energy Science Energy Economics lab performs research across a broad range of interesting topics ranging from Renewable Energy Policy, to Technology specific solutions to Energy Econometrics!
+The Graduate School of Energy Science Energy Economics lab performs research across a broad range of interesting topics ranging from Renewable Energy Policy, Resources, and Social Equity to Technology specific solutions to Energy Econometrics!

 Please have a look at our research lab members and their specific research topics – and if you are interested in our work – please come and join us at the Graduate School of Energy Science at Kyoto University!